 Vegetable oil

-• Working batches (2-3 at a time), drop the donuts into the oil and fry for a couple minutes on each side until golden brown.
-Transfer to a baking rack or baking sheet lined with paper towels.
+• Working in batches (2-3 at a time), drop the donuts into the oil and fry for a couple minutes on each side until golden brown.
+Transfer to a baking rack or baking sheet lined with paper towel.

 For Glazing